sanilac6459/cyoa-halloween/poor/refuse.md

 Savannah looked a bit disappointed and sad, but she understanded and lets you leave her house.

-Walking away from the house, you realized that there's one more house left.
-The dark creepy looking house, also known as the haunted house.
+Walking away from the house, you realized that there's one more house left, the haunted house.

+Even though you were excited to see this house, you were also nervous after hearing rumors of what happened to people who visited the haunted house.

 Come on, don't be such a scaredy-cat...